IBM-Cloud/vpc-instance-extension/README.md

       * [init.sh](./functions/init.sh)
       * [requirements.txt](./functions/requirements.txt)

-   The python(.py) files use [vpc-python-sdk](https://github.com/IBM/vpc-python-sdk) to create and bind a floating IP to an instance.
-The script internally calls another script `init.sh` that pulls `ibmfunctions/action-python-v3.7` container image, installs the dependencies mentioned in `requirements.txt` and creates a virtual environment(virtualenv).
+   The python(.py) files use [vpc-python-sdk](https://github.com/IBM/vpc-python-sdk) to check for existing unbound Floating IPs, create a new floating IPs if there are none and reserve an existing or new floating IP to an instance.

+   The script internally calls another script `init.sh` that pulls `ibmfunctions/action-python-v3.7` container image, installs the dependencies mentioned in `requirements.txt` and creates a virtual environment(virtualenv) using the pulled container image.
 Once done, the code in `.py` files along with the created virtualenv is zipped and a Python action is created using the `functions.zip` file.

    This is one of the many ways to [package your Python code](https://cloud.ibm.com/docs/openwhisk?topic=openwhisk-prep#prep_python).